jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 ```

 Please note that the scheme in the URI specifies the SOCKS protocol to be used
-when accessing the other SOCKS server (`socks5`), the address or name of the
+to access the other SOCKS server (`socks5`), the address or name of the
 machine of where the other SOCKS server resides (`127.0.0.1`), and the port
 number of the other SOCKS server (`23456`).
 In the aforementioned examples, the
 SOCKS protocol version 5 is used.
 At this time, the only supported scheme for